POSTPROCESS OPTIONS |

 Available options are:

-and Clear
+Show/Hide, Undo and Clear

 options are enabled.

-and Clear
+Show/Hide, Undo and Clear are disabled.

 Button DoIt tells the program to do the transformation selected.